YahooArchive/mojito-intro/README.md

 # Intro to Mojito

-This is an example Mojito application which introduces Mojito.
-The deck itself is also a mojit.
+This is an example Mojito application which serves as a crash course into Mojito.
+The deck itself is a mojit.

 ## Installing Mojito